 Teraterpeton hrynewichorum (Sues 2003) Late Triassic, ~215 mya, was described as euryapsid (lacking a lateral temporal fenestra) and possibly related to the rhynchocephalian, Trilophosaurus on that basis.
-Here Teraterpeton nests as a derived chanaresuchid but with a stretched out rostrum and far fewer, smaller teeth.
+Here Teraterpeton is derived from Diandongosuchus but with a stretched out rostrum and far fewer, smaller teeth.

-The pedal(?) unguals are robust, but note the disparate sizes, as in Chanaresuchus.
+The pedal(?) unguals are robust, but note the disparate sizes, distinct from Diandongosuchus.